Greetings from Brooklyn

 It’s weird having so much time off from school when it’s not summer and also weird being able to go home to Connecticut if I want to, like I did today to work for Philip Trager.
 He’s a photographer that I’ve had the fortune of working for since I was a junior in high school (almost 4 years now ?!?).
 I’ve learned so much from him and I genuinely enjoy working for him, since it entails tasks like editing pictures for his 2 upcoming books that will be published in the next year or two by a very famous German publisher, Steidl.
 I designed the jackets for both books and also helped him prepare for his 4-month exhibit at the New York Public Library last year.
 He probably knows Photoshop better than you do and he’s 80 years old.

 I usually help Phil one day a week and the other days I work for a photojournalist in NYC, work at Joe Fresh for some extra $$$ for Europe, and have an internship at Pantone.
 I don’t think I could begin to explain my excitement about this opportunity I’ve been given but I started on Monday and I am so very happy and thrilled to be there.
 I started contacting the Director of Textiles at Pantone in November 2012, whose email I got at a trade show that my program encourages us to go to, to network as such.
 I wanted to do an internship there this past summer, but that didn’t happen so I tried again.
-I kept trying, got a phone call from the Technical Director one day at school, and arranged to meet everyone in the Advanced Color Technology lab when I returned from Toronto in December (persistence goes a long way guys!!
-Never give up!! :* ).
+I kept trying, got a phone call from the Technical Director one day at school, and arranged to meet everyone in the Advanced Color Technology lab when I returned from Toronto in December.
 They are all extremely welcoming and willing to teach me.
 I was given a tour of the headquarters that day and realized that a great deal of what I learn in my program is actually applicable in real life, and at a company that I’ve dreamt of working at for so long.
 It still feels like a dream but somehow it’s actually happening.

 It took me a whole train ride back to Grand Central (express train though ok about 70 minutes?) to write this but I think that’s a good enough description of my life right now.
 Bai